devm33/studio_scavenger_hunt/README.md

 ### HTML

-Create an `index.html` file in your fork of this repo with the following
+- [ ] Create an `index.html` file in your fork of this repo and add the following html to it:
-properties:

 - [ ] The title of the page should be "ScriptEd Scavengers!"
 - [ ] There should be a header on the page that contains the text "Hello Studio!"